didierio/blog/home-automation/pocketsphinx-microphone-over-network.rst

 Devices:

-- The client: a RasbperryPi 3 with an USB sound card, and a basic microphone plugged on it (no microphone input as default), with Raspbian 4.4.
+- The client: a RasbperryPi 3 with an USB sound card, and a basic microphone plugged on it (no microphone input as default), with Raspbian 4.4
-- The server: a simple computer, with a recent hardware configuration if you want better performances, with Ubuntu 16.10
+- The server: a simple computer, with a recent hardware configuration, if you want better performances, with Ubuntu 16.10
-- A private network (or a public, but be careful about encryption of your data), with the two devices connected on it.
+- A private network (or a public, but be careful about encryption of your data), with the two connected devices

 Technically:

 - the server, which send audio to speakers, creates a RSTP server and listens.
 - the client, which is the Rasbperry Pi with a microphone, will stream the content to the server, through RTSP.

-During all the examples, you have to consider the server is ``192.168.0.32`` and the port ``3000`` is not already used (I read somewhere ``3000`` is not a conventional port for GStreamer).
+During executions, you have to consider the server is ``192.168.0.32`` and the port ``3000`` is not already used (I read somewhere ``3000`` is not a conventional port for GStreamer).

 ## First test